-ECCU has Stop Loss and Excess of Loss Reinsurance treaties in place with Arch Reinsurance Europe Underwriting Designated Activity Company.
+ECCU has Stop Loss and Excess of Loss Reinsurance treaties in place with Arch Reinsurance Europe Underwriting Designated Activity Company and purchased additional cover during 2020 in response to the COVID-19 pandemic.

 ECCU engages with a User Group drawn from the ILCU affiliates on matters of product and service evolution in support of ILCU Strategy implementation.
+The development of member-pay insurance products, e.g. Death Benefit Plus, came on foot of a request from the ILCU.

-ECCU's customer base is located across the island of Ireland.
-This includes ILCU affiliates resident in Northern Ireland to which ECCU presently provides insurance services on a Freedom of Services basis, being regulated by the UK Financial Conduct Authority, ("FCA"), for conduct of business rules in respect of this tranche of business.
-ECCU's management team continues to monitor developments in respect of Brexit and has continued its engagement with the UK's Prudential Regulation Authority, ("PRA"), and FCA, during 2018 in order to position the company to continue to serve the UK resident cohort of ILCU affiliated credit unions following Brexit.
+ECCU's group risk customer base is located across the island of Ireland.
+This includes ILCU affiliates resident in Northern Ireland to which ECCU provided insurance services on a Freedom of Services basis when the UK was a member of the EU.
+ECCU's management team continued its engagement with the UK's Prudential Regulation Authority, ("PRA"), and FCA, during 2020 in order to position the company to continue to serve the UK resident cohort of ILCU affiliated credit unions following the UK's exit from the EU.
+ECCU will benefit from a Temporary Permissions Regime in the aftermath of the transitional period, which ended on 31st December 2020, while its application for authorisation of a UK resident branch is processed.

-The business has been successful over its 38 year history in providing cover to credit unions at best cost while ensuring they are not left with bad debts upon the untimely death of members with outstanding loans.
-It is stable and predictable.
-It exhibits an annual seasonality in Claims experience which sees peak Claims registered in the first half of the year but this rate declines as the year progresses.
+The business has been successful over its 40 year history in providing cover to credit unions at best cost while ensuring they are not left with bad debts upon the untimely death of members with outstanding loans.
+It has been stable and predictable.
+Its traditional business exhibits an annual seasonality in claims experience which sees peak claims registered in the first half of the year and this rate typically declines as the year progresses.
+The COVID-19 pandemic has impacted ECCU, as it has all business in Ireland during 2020, however its operations have continued to provide service to its credit union policyholders within the terms of its customer charter and its capital position remained strong during 2020.
+The new business levels achieved since the launch of Death Benefit Plus were not material.